 But if you are in the game today, your data, your media, should not need hand tinkering to move around.

-The post "The New Polaroid is TypePad" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2007/08/typepad/) on August 1, 2007.
+The post "The New Polaroid is TypePad" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2007/08/typepad/) on August 1, 2007.